Talents Assistant Blog

 The labour theory of value is the idea that the value of a good is determined solely by the “socially necessary labour” put into the production of that good.
 Don’t worry, I’ll explain the bold bit in a short while.

 What does that mean though?
-Marx theorised that above all, the value of a product should be calculated by how much effort or work went into the production process.
+Marx theorized that above all, the value of a product should be calculated by how much effort or work went into the production process.

 This theory highlighted the exploitation of the working class as goods often did not sell at the price that justified the work that labourers put into making those goods and thus, they received low wages.